Learning heterogenous reaction rates from stochastic simulations: Data Assimilation Procedures

 and $\boldsymbol b = (1,t,t^2,\dots,t^S)^\top$.
-One can replace time $t$ in MLE \eqref{eq:MLE_EXP4} with any monotonous function of time that tracks the progress of the chemical system, for instance, the conversion of an important species is often a practical choice.
-In order to rationally determine the best order of the polynomial for approximation, we propose to minimise two qualities simultaneously: the variance, and the residual of the estimator (see SI \cite{SI}).
-The source code implementing estimator equations \eqref{eq:constMLE}-\eqref{eq:varMLE4} is provided in \footnote{https://github.com/ikryven/RateInference}.
+In fact, one can replace time $t$ in MLE \eqref{eq:MLE_EXP4} with any monotonous function of time that tracks the progress of the chemical system, for example the conversion of an important species.
+The derivations are given in Appendix V.

+\paragraph*{Model selection.} There are two parameters describing the quality of the estimate that may be used when choosing the best MLE, and in the case of the polynomial estimator, when choosing the polynomial order.
+A small variance implies that the system is large enough to derive consistent estimates with a given estimator.
+A small residual implies that the estimator explains observed data.
+In order to rationally determine the best order of the polynomial for approximation, we propose to minimise two qualities simultaneously: the variance and residual.